 A temporary award made in an arbitration proceeding that is intended to last only for a short period or until a final award is made.

-A right or responsibility potentially arising from the end of a family relationship about which the parties do not agree.
+A right or responsibility potentially arising from the end of a family relationship about which the parties do not agree, such as a right to receive support and a responsibility to pay it.

-A dispute resolution process that uses both mediation and arbitration to resolve the legal issues in a family law dispute, usually by attempting mediation first and moving to arbitration if mediation fails to resolve some or all of the legal issues.
+A voluntary, confidential, out-of-court dispute resolution process that uses both mediation and arbitration to resolve the legal issues in a family law dispute, usually by attempting mediation first and moving to arbitration if mediation fails to resolve some or all of the legal issues.

 A participation agreement between the parties to a mediation appointing the mediator for the proceeding, identifying the legal issues to be resolved and addressing a number of technical and procedural issues, including describing how the mediator will be paid, describing the mediator’s duty of fairness and providing that the mediation will be private and confidential.

-A legal professional appointed by the parties to a mediation to help them reach an agreement the legal issues in the proceeding.
+A legal professional, usually a lawyer, appointed by the parties to a mediation to help them reach an agreement the legal issues in the proceeding.

 memorandum of agreement:

-A written summary of the key elements of a settlement resolving the legal issues in a family law dispute, usually intended to form the basis of a more detailed court order, to be made with the consent of the parties, or family law agreement.
+A written summary of the key elements of a settlement resolving the legal issues in a family law dispute, usually intended to form the basis of a more detailed court order, to be made with the consent of the parties, or a more detailed family law agreement.

 A direction of an arbitrator in a final award requiring a party to an arbitration proceeding to do or not do something.

-A non-confidential out-of-court dispute resolution process that uses both mediation and arbitration to help parents implement the terms of a final court order or final agreement dealing with the parenting of a child.
+A non-confidential, out-of-court dispute resolution process that uses aspects of both mediation and arbitration to help parents implement the terms of a final court order or final agreement dealing with the parenting of a child.
 Parents may agree to use parenting coordination or be ordered by the court to use parenting coordination.

 PARENTING COORDINATION agreement: